 Polycystic ovary syndrome

 Have you been diagnosed with Polycystic Ovary Syndrome (PCOS)?
 Me too!
-It's estimated that 5-10% of womxn have PCOS, an endocrine disorder that leads to elevated androgen levels, menstrual cycle irregularities, and usually the development of tiny follicles surrounding the ovaries.
-PCOS may cause you to experience signs/symptoms such as higher amounts of hair growth on your face or body, acne, hair thinning/loss on your head, fertility challenges, and some degree of insulin resistance.
+It's estimated that 5-10% of people with uteruses have PCOS, an endocrine disorder that leads to elevated androgen levels, menstrual cycle irregularities, and usually the development of tiny follicles surrounding the ovaries.
+PCOS may cause you to experience signs/symptoms such as higher amounts of hair growth on your face or body than before, acne, hair thinning/loss on your head, fertility challenges, and insulin resistance.

 I've worked closely with dozens of individuals with PCOS, and was the Primary Investigator on a CFDR-funded research study looking into the effects of nutrition intervention and PCOS outcomes.
 I have been witness to the immense psychological burden of trying to follow a prescribed diet plan in a body that seems to do everything in its power to resist weight loss and have heard countless accounts of the intensity of your food cravings.
 Not only do I have professional experience in this area, but in the midst of conducting the PCOS nutrition study, I was personally diagnosed with PCOS.
 So, believe me, I get it!
 I get the challenges with fertility, sleep quality, carb cravings, and skin/hair issues because I've had 'em too.
 I've heard and read every so-called nutritional treatment/cure/diet plan and know that the information out there is leading so many folx with PCOS down an unsustainable nutrition path and often causing more harm than good (both physically and mentally).
 You're not failing at your diet: your diet is failing you.